BlackSoulKnight/Tevi_Randomizer/README.md

 [BepInEx V 5.4 64 bit](https://docs.bepinex.dev/articles/user_guide/installation/index.html#tabpanel_bHGHmlrG6S_tabid-win)
 Python version 3.8 or greater

+## Building the Project

+For self building the Project, the following DLLs from the Game are required and found in TEVI_data/Managed
++ Assembly-CSharp.dll
++ QFSW.QC.dll
++ Unity.TextMeshPro.dll
++ UnityEngine.UI.dll

 ## Install
 Extract the zip in the BepInEx Plugins Folder